Bevin Boys: Appeals for volunteers

 On 23 June 1941, Bevin made a broadcast appeal to former miners, asking them to volunteer to return to the pits, with an aim of increasing numbers of mineworkers by 50,000.
 He also issued a 'standstill' order, to prevent more miners being called up to serve in the armed forces.

 On 12 November 1943, Bevin made a radio broadcast aimed at sixth-form boys, to encourage them to volunteer to work in the mines when they registered for National Service.
-He promised the students that, like those serving in the armed forces, they would be eligible for the government’s further education scheme.
+He promised the students that, like those serving in the armed forces, they would be eligible for the government's further education scheme.

 The term 'Bevin Boys' is thought to originate from this broadcast.

 Conscription

-On 12 October 1943 Gwilym Lloyd George, Minister of Fuel and Power, announced in the House of Commons that some conscripts would be directed to the mines.
-On 2 December Ernest Bevin explained the scheme in more detail in parliament, announcing his intention to draft 30,000 men aged 18 to 25 by 30 April 1944.
+On 12 October 1943, Gwilym Lloyd George, Minister of Fuel and Power, announced in the House of Commons that some conscripts would be directed to the mines.
+On 2 December, Ernest Bevin explained the scheme in more detail in parliament, announcing his intention to draft 30,000 men aged 18 to 25 by 30 April 1944.

-From 1943 to 1945 one in ten of young men called up was sent to work in the mines.
-This caused a deal of upset, as many young men wanted to join the fighting forces and felt that as miners they would not be valued.
+From 1943 to 1945, one out of every ten young men called up was sent to work in the mines.
+This caused a great deal of upset, as many young men wanted to join the fighting forces and felt that as miners, their contributions would not be valued.
 The first Bevin Boys began work, having completed their training, on 14 February 1944.